r-leyshon/ptspotter/README.md

 ## To do

-* adj_file_nos action = "down", now loses like named files.
+* unit test step size
 * unit tests for all functions
 * function to trim decimals from filenames.

 ## Resolved: Convert to test.